Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Highland, Illinois is on the higher end of the regional cost spectrum but is consistent with costs seen throughout the state of Illinois.
 When compared to other senior living options, memory care is a more expensive choice due to its specialized services for those with cognitive impairments.

-For seniors who require assistance with daily living, Aspen Creek Of Troy can be the best choice for memory care assisted living in Troy, Illinois.
-Aspen Creek Of Troy contains a maximum capacity of 12 dementia and Alzheimer’s units.
-It includes amenities that include medication monitoring, routine check-ups for proper weight maintenance and activities tailored to dementia.
-Aspen Creek Of Troy is officially licensed in the state of Illinois with license # 5201238.
+For seniors who require assistance with daily living, Fountains Of Granite City can be the perfect choice for memory care assisted living in Granite City, Illinois.
+Fountains Of Granite City contains a total capacity of 72 Alzheimer’s and dementia units.
+It includes amenities like scheduled transportation, registered nurses that specialize in dementia care and special lighting in all areas to help with memory.
+Fountains Of Granite City is licensed in the state of Illinois with license # 5100539.

 Memory care services, which provide specialized care for individuals with dementia or Alzheimer's disease, can be quite costly, and understanding how to pay for these services is crucial for families in Highland, Illinois.
 Medicare, a federal health insurance program, offers coverage for certain types of care, but it is essential to understand what is covered and what isn't when it comes to memory care.